 Most questions, however, are put to ministers.

-The provisions relating to questions are contained in standing orders 72 to 74.
-Also see Chapter 19 of Odgers’ Australian Senate Practice, 13th edition, Relations with the Executive Government.
+Provisions relating to questions are contained in standing order 72 to 74.
+Also see chapter 19 of Odgers’ Australian Senate Practice, Relations with the Executive Government.

 2. Rules for questions